edgeless-project/edgeless/BUILDING.md

 sudo apt update && sudo apt install protobuf-compiler libprotobuf-dev -y
 ```

-Otherwise, with Ubuntu 22.04 or older, you must to install a modern release of the Protocol Buffers binaries
+Otherwise if using Ubuntu 22.04 LTS or older versions, you might need to install a modern release of the Protocol Buffers binaries
-(v31.1 is the latest stable release as of 16/06/2025).
+(v31.1 is the latest stable release as of 16/06/2025)

 The available binaries in the default Ubuntu 22.04 repositories have proven to be too old for some EDGELESS crates.

 ```bash